Methods by Hole Size

 These are small mesh patches with sticky backing, usually sold in packs of 6-10 for around $8.
 You peel, stick over the hole, apply compound over the mesh, and sand smooth when dry.

 Honestly?
 I think they're overpriced for what they do.
 A half-inch hole doesn't need mesh reinforcement.
 Just spackle.
 But if you have them around, they work fine.
-Uncle Frank calls them "training wheels" but concedes they make beginners feel more confident.
+Uncle Derek calls them "training wheels" but concedes they make beginners feel more confident.

 Where mesh patches actually shine is the 1/2 to 2 inch range where spackle alone might not hold but cutting drywall seems excessive.
 That's their sweet spot.